Are you looking to recruit volunteers for your nonprofit and keep their info organized?

-- Form Description.
-Give your form a description.
+- Form Description — Give your form a description.

-- Submit Button Text.
-Customize the copy on the submit button.
-In our example, we’ll change our submit button to say “Volunteer Now.”
+- Submit Button Text — Customize the copy on the submit button.

-- GDPR Enhancements.
-You can disable the storing of entry information and user details, such as IP addresses and user agents, in an effort to comply with GDPR requirements.
-In addition, check out our step by step instructions on how to add a GDPR agreement field to your site’s forms.
+- Disable storing entry information in WordPress — You can disable the storing of entry information and user details, such as IP addresses and user agents, in an effort to comply with GDPR requirements.
+Check out our step-by-step instructions on how to add a GDPR agreement field to your simple contact form.

 When you’re done, click Save.

-Step 5: Configure Your Volunteer Application Form’s Notifications
+Step 4: Configure Your Volunteer Form’s Notifications

 Notifications are a great way to send an email whenever an application is submitted on your website.

-If you use smart tags, you can also send a notification to the user when they apply to volunteer, letting them know you received their application and will be in contact shortly.
+If you use Smart Tags, you can also send a notification to the user when they apply to volunteer, letting them know you received their application and will be in contact shortly.
 This assures people their application has gone through properly.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.

-And if you need to send more than one notification, for example to yourself, a volunteer coordinator, and the volunteer applicant, check out our step by step tutorial on how to send multiple form notifications in WordPress.
+And if you need to send more than one notification, for example to yourself, a volunteer coordinator, and the volunteer applicant, check out our step-by-step tutorial on how to send multiple form notifications in WordPress.

 Adding to this, if you want to keep branding across your emails consistent, you can check out this guide on adding a custom header to your email template.

-Step 6: Configure Your Volunteer Application Form’s Confirmations
+Step 5: Customize Your Volunteer Form’s Confirmations

 Form confirmations are messages that display to site visitors once they submit an application on your website.
 They let people know that their application has been processed and offer you the chance to let them know what the next steps are.

-- Message.
-This is the default confirmation type in WPForms.
+- Message: This is the default confirmation type in WPForms.
 When a site visitor submits a volunteer application form, a simple message confirmation will appear letting them know their application was processed.
 Look here for some great success messages to help boost customer happiness.

-- Show Page.
-This confirmation type will take site visitors to a specific web page on your site thanking them for applying.
-For help doing this, check out our tutorial on redirecting customers to a thank you page.
+- Show Page: This confirmation type will take site visitors to a specific web page on your site thanking them for applying.
+For help doing this, check out our tutorial on redirecting customers to a Thank You page.
 In addition, be sure to check out our article on creating effective Thank You pages for boosting customer loyalty.

-- Go to URL (Redirect).
-This option is used when you want to send site visitors to a different website.
+- Go to URL (Redirect): This option is used when you want to send site visitors to a different website.

 Let’s see how to set up a simple form confirmation in WPForms so you can customize the message site visitors will see when they apply to volunteer for your nonprofit organization.

-To start, click on the Confirmation tab in the Form Editor under Settings.
+To start, click on the Confirmations tab under Settings.

 Next, select the type of confirmation type you’d like to create.
 For this example, we’ll select Message.